vrk-kpa/suomifi-ui-components/src/core/Table/Table.md

 You can pass additional props to the row selection Checkbox or RadioButton elements using the `rowSelectionLabelProps` property on each row.
 This is useful for adding test identifiers like `data-testid`.

+Individual rows can be disabled from selection by adding `rowSelectionDisabled: true` to the row data object.

 You can control the selected rows programmatically by using the `controlledSelectedRowIds` prop as shown in the third example below.

 ```jsx